-Working on name recognition this spring?
+Working on name recognition?
 Your child will have so much fun with this drip painting rainbow name activity.
 The vibrant rainbow colors will have your child recognizing the letters in their name in no time plus you can even add more to make it an alphabet activity too!

 Disclosure Affiliate links to Amazon used in this post.